Everyone must stay at home to help stop the spread of coronavirus.

 Use the quick NHS coronavirus status checker to tell us about your current experience of the virus.

 This will help the NHS plan its response to coronavirus by showing where the virus is spreading and how it affects people.

 Regent Street Surgery73 Regent StreetStonehouseGloucestershire, GL10 2AATel: 01453 825690

-All doctors are trained in family planning and are happy to deal with most aspects of this including coil and cap fitting.
+All doctors are trained in family planning and are happy to deal with most aspects of this.
 Our practice nurses are also available for advice and help.